 - Alternative Cryptocurrency Coins (Altcoins)

 Alternative cryptocurrency coins are also called altcoins or simply “coins”.
 They’re often used interchangeably.
 Altcoins simply refers to coins that are an alternative to Bitcoin.
 The majority of altcoins are a variant (fork) of Bitcoin, built using Bitcoin’s open-sourced, original protocol with changes to its underlying codes, therefore conceiving an entirely new coin with a different set of features.
-Here’s an article that simplifies the concept of forks, hard forks and soft forks: Guide to Forks: Everything You Need to Know About Forks, Hard Fork and Soft Fork.
-Examples of altcoins that are variants of Bitcoins codes are Namecoin, Peercoin, Litecoin, Dogecoin and Auroracoin.
+A central concept of modifying open source codes to create new coins is called hardforks, which is further explained in this article.
+Some examples of altcoins that are variants of Bitcoin’s codes are Namecoin, Peercoin, Litecoin, Dogecoin and Auroracoin.
 (Read also: Bitcoin’s Civil War: How and Why?)

 Fun fact: A software fork occurs when there is a change in the underlying programming protocol, resulting in the “forking” or split of the original blockchain.
 This usually results in the creation of a new coin.
 There are different types of forks such as hard fork, soft fork or accidental fork.

 There are other altcoins that aren’t derived from Bitcoin’s open-source protocol.
 Rather, they have created their own Blockchain and protocol that supports their native currency.
-Examples of these coins include Ethereum, Ripple, Omni, Nxt, Waves and Counterparty.
+Examples of these coins include Ethereum, Ripple, Omni, Bitshares, NEO, Waves and Counterparty.